marijnh/Eloquent-JavaScript/14_dom.md

 object.
 This is the case for a limited set of commonly used standard attributes.

-{{index "data attribute", "getAttribute method", "setAttribute method"}}
+{{index "data attribute", "getAttribute method", "setAttribute method", attribute}}

 But HTML allows you to set any attribute you want on nodes.
 This can be useful because it allows you to store extra information in a